English

 What are the timings of Fiordland National Park?

-Fiordland National Park is open from 8:30 AM to 5 PM on a general basis.
+Fiordland National Park is open from 8:30 AM to 5 PM on most days.

 Where is Fiordland National Park located?